Robotechnic/alchemist/doc/manual.typ

   ]
 ]

+== Drawing a molecule directly in Cetz

+Sometimes, you may want to draw a molecule directly in cetz.
+To do so, you can use the #cmd[draw-skeleton] function.
+This function is what is used internally by the #cmd[skeletize] function.

+#command("draw-skeleton", arg(config: (:)), arg("body"))[
+	#argument("config", types: ((:)))[
+		Configuration of the drawing environment.
+See @config.
+	]
+	#argument("body", types: ("drawable"))[
+		The module to draw or any cetz drawable object.
+	]
+	#argument("name", types: (""), default: none)[
+		If a name is provided, the molecule will be placed in a cetz group with this name.
+	]
+	#argument("mol-anchor", types: (""), default: none)[
+		Anchor of the group.
+It is working the same way as the `anchor` argument of the cetz `group` function.
+The `default` anchor of the molecule is the east anchor of the first atom or the starting point of the first link.
+	]
+]

+The usefulness of this function comes when you want to draw multiples molecules in the same cetz environment.
+See @exemple-cez.

 == Configuration <config>

 Th configuration dictionary that you can pass to skeletize defines a set of default values for a lot of parameters in alchemist.